 Fulvic Acids form a bridge between inorganic trace minerals and organic ones, effectively binding to and converting inorganic minerals into their organic form; a transformation that allows minerals to become readily absorbable nutrients that plants and animals (including humans!) can fully assimilate.

 Fulvic acid also acts as a potent electrolyte.
-Being one of the strongest electrolytes on the planet, it may help to restore a cells chemical balance through the delivery of important minerals like sodium, potassium and magnesium.
+Being one of the strongest electrolytes on the planet, it may help to restore cells chemical balance through the delivery of important minerals like sodium, potassium and magnesium.

 We would normally obtain these acids from fresh produce but due to modern intervention (pesticides, chemical water treatment, etc), we lack them in our diet.
 Shilajit contains them in perfect proportions for optimal nutrition and well-being.